 The users can select the spanning tree mode which are based on different spanning tree protocols in this webpage.
-Figure 2.141 shows the mode setting for spanning tree.
+Figure 2.139 shows the mode setting for spanning tree.
 There are three spanning tree modes to choose from the dropdown menu, which are spanning tree protocol (STP), rapid spanning tree protocol (RSTP), and multiple spanning tree protocol (MSTP).
 After choosing the desired mode, please click Update button to allow the change to take effect.

 Mode Setting

-Mode STP $\checkmark$
+Mode STP \checkmark

 Update

-Figure 2.141 Spanning Tree Mode Setting
+Figure 2.139 Spanning Tree Mode Setting

-Under the mode setting, there is a box for Main Setting of spanning tree's parameters as showed in Figure 2.142.
+Under the mode setting, there is a box for Main Setting of spanning tree's parameters as showed in Figure 2.140.
 The users can enable or disable spanning tree protocol in the Main Setting by checking the box behind the Enabled option.
 The users can fine tune the Priority, Maximum Age, Hello Time, and Forward Delay.
 After configuring the spanning tree's main parameters, please click Update button to allow the change to take effect.
 The description of each parameter is listed in Table 2.36.

 Main Setting

-NOTE: Enable spanning-tree fund "Forward Delay Time x 2" second ction maybe cause the Web disconnect more than s.
+NOTE: Enable spanning-tree func "Forward Delay Time x 2" seconds ction maybe cause the Web disconne s. ect more than

 Enabled

 Priority (0~61440) 32768

 Maximum Age (6~40) 20

 Hello Time (in second, 1~10) 2

 Forward Delay(in second, 4~30) 15

 Update

-Figure 2.142 Spanning Tree Main Setting for STP and RSTP
+Figure 2.140 Spanning Tree Main Setting for STP and RSTP

-When the users change the spanning tree mode setting to MSTP and click the Update button in the Mode Setting box Figure 2.141, the Main Setting box in Figure 2.142 will be changed to Figure 2.143.
+When the users change the spanning tree mode setting to MSTP and click the Update button in the Mode Setting box Figure 2.139, the Main Setting box in Figure 2.140 will be changed to Figure 2.141.
 The user can notice that the Priority field is disappeared while there are three more fields show up which are Max Hops, Revision Level, and